Equine Assisted Organizations and Training

-OK CORRAL SERIES Greg Kersten established this EAP training organization after his disputed departure from Eagala in 2005.
+OK CORRAL SERIES Greg Kersten established this EAP training organization after his disputed departure from Eagala in Nov 2005.
 Kersten’s talent and creativity continue to benefit the equine assisted community.
 The OK Corral trains nationally and internationally, and the website lists over 500 members.
 Kersten offers a series of innovative seminar/workshops based on the different applications of EAP/EAL he has created.
 Signature exercises were created by Greg Kersten with the help of countless at-risk youth he served in the 1980s and 1990s.
 The exercises were first published and copyrighted in the Equine Assisted Psychotherapy training manual, published by Equine Services, Inc. in 1995.
 New exercises are being created every day, but these exercises have become synonymous with Greg Kersten and EAP.
 OK Corral publishes a newsletter called the Equine Assisted Networker that supplies current news and information for the equine assisted field.
-OK Corral GATHERINGS are held in different parts of the country as a one-day event for members and newcomers to learn new equine assisted exercises, add depth to their understanding of equine assisted philosophy in practice, and network with other equine assisted individuals.

 EGEA the Equine Guided Education Association was established in 2003 by Ariana Strozzi to promote equine guided education, a holistic model based on her program of Leadership & Horses and Somatic Coaching.
-After Eagala made the decision to focus on EAP, EGEA offered conferences to promote EAL.
-It now operates as http://casariranch.com/sky-horse-equine-guided-education/
+After Eagala made the decision to focus on EAP, EGEA offered conferences and “think-tanks” to promote EAL.
+The work is continued under the name of https://www.skyhorseacademy.com/